Moggach/my-blog-site/src/posts/Attending Co-Tech conference at Space4.md

 date: "2021-10-09"
 ---

 Co-Tech (Co-operative Technologists) is a network of co-operatives that sell digital or tech services.
-They met for their conference on 23-24th September in the co-working space at Space4 in Islington.
+They met for their conference on 23-24th September in the co-working space at Space4 in Finsbury Park.
 I attended as a new member of [Common Knowledge](https://commonknowledge.coop/) who have hired me as an apprentice software developer.
 This has enabled me to complete the full time programme at [Founders and Coders](https://www.foundersandcoders.com/) who are also a part of Co-Tech.

 ![](./co-tech-conf.jpeg)